MileHacker Logo

 Chattogram Chittagong, Bangladesh Travel Guide

 Chattogram sits on the banks of the Karnaphuli River, near the Bay of Bengal.
-Its strategic location makes it Bangladesh's main maritime gateway.
+Its strategic placement makes it Bangladesh's main maritime gateway.
 The city's landscape features a mix of flat coastal plains, riverine areas, and low, undulating hills.
 The Karnaphuli River is a lifeline, facilitating trade and defining much of the city's character.
 Chattogram's proximity to the sea influences its climate, economy, and the daily lives of its residents.
 The combination of hills and water creates an unique environment, supporting both urban development and pockets of natural beauty.

 Attractions